ScaleShiftX/stamina/README.md

 - 5.)
 Enter the executable file, add a space, and add `--help`
 - 6.)
 Look through the list that prints out until you find the `Run options` section.
 Then look for the `--display-driver <driver>` command.
 Then look beside it to the right for its description which will have a bunch of different `display driver` options.
 Copy the text of whichever one you want to try - I recommend `opengl3` if you have it (Vulkan is my first choice but that not working with AMD is why we're here).
 - 7.)
 PRESS ENTER TO EXIT OUT OF THE HELP SECTION
 - 8.)
 Type the executable name, space, and then the driver argument you chose.
 Ex: `godot.exe --rendering-driver opengl3` or `godot.exe --rendering-driver d3d12`.
 Be careful to type rendering driver here, not display driver.
-This will launch Blemo!
+This will launch the game!
 Note that it may take longer than usual to launch this way

 ### Sound Driver Issue?
 (Sound is Crackling)